mwcraig/ccd-as-book/_build/03-06-Combine-darks-for-use-in-later-calibration-steps.md

 ```

-### Make a combined image for each exposure time
+### Make a combined image for each exposure time in Example 1

 There are several dark exposure times in this data set.
-By converting the times in the summary table to a set it returns only the unique values.
+By converting the times
+in the summary table to a set it returns only the unique values.